Coronavirus: An additional 15 deaths and 139 new cases confirmed in the Republic

 Chief medical officer Dr Tony Holohan, outlined the latest figures.
 Photograph Nick Bradshaw/The Irish Times

-An additional 15 people have died from coronavirus in the Republic, it was confirmed by the Department of Health on Monday.

-This brings to 1,467 the total number of deaths in the State from Covid-19.
+The deaths of another 15 patients were announced by the National Public Health Emergency Team at its briefing on Monday.
+There have now been 1,467 Covid-19 related deaths in the Republic.

+Validation of data at the Health Protection Surveillance Centre has resulted in the denotification of six deaths.
+The figure of 1,467 deaths reflects this.

-A further 139 new cases of the virus have also been reported, bringing to 23,135 the total number of cases in the Republic of Ireland.
+Some 139 new cases of the disease were reported by NPHET.
+The new cases bring the total number of cases to 23,135.

+The HSE is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.

+Chief medical officer Dr Tony Holohan said that as we approach May 18th, the next date highlighted in the Government’s roadmap for easing restrictions put in place to prevent the spread of Covid-19, he was concerned that research by the Department of Health had found 43 per cent of the population fear the worst of the pandemic is over.

 Also on Monday the North’s Department of Health reported that three more people died in Northern Ireland from coronavirus, bringing the total number of fatalities to 438.